Satkhira

-Satkhira(সাতক্ষীরা) is a city and district headquarters of Satkhira District and Satkhira Sadar Upazila in Khulna Division, southwestern Bangladesh.
+Satkhira (সাতক্ষীরা) is a town and district headquarters of Satkhira District and Satkhira Sadar Upazila in Khulna Division, southwestern Bangladesh.
 The city has a population of about 138,000, making it the 35th largest city in Bangladesh.
-Satkhira also has a large proportion of the Sundarbans rainforest of Bangladesh.
+Satkhira also has a large proportion of the Sundarbans mangrove forest of Bangladesh.

 The area has suffered from saltwater intrusion into the water supply as a result of sea level rise, part of the effects of climate change in Bangladesh.